z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_04_InputDevices.md

 zcc +zx -vn -startup=0 -clib=sdcc_iy key_value.c -o key_value -create-app
 ```

-The in_inkey() function examines the keyboard and immediately returns the ASCII
+The in_inkey() function examines the keyboard and immediately returns a code
-code of the key being pressed or 0 if either no keys are pressed or more than one
-key is pressed.
-So in this case we spin in an empty while loop until in_inkey()
+relating to the key being pressed.
+So in this case we wait for a key to be
-returns an ascii code.
-That is printed to screen and then we wait for the key to
+pressed using in_wait_key(), then read the key using in_inkey(), then wait for
-be released using in_wait_nokey().
+the key to be released using in_wait_nokey() before showing the result.

-Experimenting with this program, you'll see that in_inkey() only returns a key
-value when a _single_ key is being pressed.
-That means it's no use if you want
-to detect multiple simultaneous key presses.
+For normal keys the in_inkey() function returns the ASCII code of the key being
+pressed.
+It returns 0 if either of the shift keys is pressed, or if it's called
+when no keys are pressed.
+If you manage to press two or more keys
+simultaneously, that makes in_inkey() return 0 as well.
+These limitations mean
+in_inkey() is only useful in certain situations.
+For an accurate understanding
+of what's happening on the keyboard we need to turn to _scancodes_.

 ## Scancodes